spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 #### Performing a real syn2mas migration

-Before performing a real migration:
+Before performing a real migration make sure:

-- make sure you've familiarized yourself with the [expectations](#expectations)
+- you've familiarized yourself with the [expectations](#expectations)

-- make sure you've performed a Postgres backup, just in case
+- you've performed a Postgres backup, just in case

-- make sure you're aware of the irreversibility of the migration process without disruption after users have created new login sessions via the new MAS setup
+- you're aware of the irreversibility of the migration process without disruption after users have created new login sessions via the new MAS setup

+- you've [configured syn2mas](#configuring-syn2mas), especially if you've used [OIDC with Synapse](./configuring-playbook-synapse.md#synapse--openid-connect-for-single-sign-on)

+- you've performed a [syn2mas dry-run](#performing-a-syn2mas-dry-run) and don't see any issues in its output

 To perform a real migration, run the `matrix-authentication-service-syn2mas` tag **without** the `matrix_authentication_service_syn2mas_dry_run` variable: